 Suggested Next Step

-If a DEXA scan told you your bones need work, or you’re trying to make sure that never happens, the answer is heavier lifting than most programs suggest — done well.
-Schedule a complimentary session and consultation and we’ll map out the strength-and-impact plan that fits your body and your window.
+If a DEXA scan told you your bones need work, or you’re trying to make sure that never happens, the answer is heavier lifting than most programs suggest — done well and progressed safely.
+Schedule a complimentary session and consultation and we’ll map out the strength-and-impact plan that fits your body, your history, and your window.